Data Centers in Lithuania

 Lithuania serves as a stable environment for regional interconnection, acting as a transit point between Western Europe and the Baltic states.

 Carrier Density & Carrier Neutrality: Carrier count: over 4.
-As of September 2025, the market supports roughly 15–25 carriers.
-Major facilities offer carrier-neutral environments to ensure competitive pricing and high redundancy for enterprise traffic.
+As of January 2026, the market supports a range of 15–25 carriers.
+Major facilities provide carrier-neutral environments to ensure competitive pricing and high redundancy for enterprise traffic.

 Power Analysis